lennyleadership/zhichang/content/docs/01 Interview Experience/27 AB Precision Lab Scientist/03_Interview Preparation/01_tell_me_about_yourself.md

 3) read literature

-This is another chapter, The key words are LC-MS/MS, GC-MS/MS, design of experiments, and R.
+This is what I would put in another chapter, The key words are LC-MS/MS, GC-MS/MS, design of experiments, and R.

 In summary, my strength is the mixed skills in quality, data processing, statistical analysis, and some experience in LC-MS/MS.